September 03, 2020

 What lifts this series is its emphasis on jazz articulations with masterful legato and staccato phrasing mixed with appropriate articulations like house top and horizontal accents, back tonguing authentic phrasing.

 Each track includes a brief history of the composer/composer plus tips.
 In the introduction, four components covered: the language of jazz, starting to improvise, blues scale and chord and scale review.
-This sets the stage for implementing the well-designed improvisational purposes because every tune also provides solo practice choruses with simplified chords and scales identified for initial solo practice
+This sets the stage for implementing the well-designed improvisational purposes.
+Every tune also provides solo practice choruses with simplified chords and scales identified for initial solo practice

 What you have here in each book is not only a repertory of outstanding tunes but also an instant combo arrangement right out of the box.
 Each series has all the concert ready parts.
 This is particularly helpful when instrumentation is not always available for big-band.
 Within each series there are three different books for all the instruments found in a jazz ensemble; one for B-flat, E flat and C treble such as vibes; a second book for flute, french horn and tuba, and a third book for rhythm section that includes piano voicings, guitar voicings, bass lines and drums patterns.